Royal Australian Navy Submarine Force: 1945–present

-Like the Oberon class, the Collins-class submarines have conducted surveillance patrols.
+Like the Oberon-class, the Collins-class submarines have conducted surveillance patrols.
 In 1999, it was reported that Waller and a second boat operated in support of the International Force for East Timor (INTERFET) providing escorts for transport ships, monitoring Indonesian communications, inserting special forces and had been collecting intelligence on East Timor for months.
-A submarine, possibly Waller, reportedly inserted Navy clearance divers into the Oecussi Enclave to conduct a covert beach reconnaissance ahead of an amphibious landing on 22 October 1999.
-Two boats Collins and Dechaineux received the special forces upgrade providing the capability whilst submerged to release several swimmers and for their reentry, filling a capability gap the former Oberon-class boat Onslow had provided.
-While the Collins class submarines' performance has improved over time, their maximum diving depth was permanently reduced following the near-loss of Dechaineux when a pipe burst during a practice dive in February 2003.
+Two boats, Collins and Dechaineux, received the special forces upgrade providing the capability while submerged to release several swimmers and for their reentry, filling a capability gap the former Oberon-class boat Onslow had provided.
+While the Collins-class submarines' performance has improved over time, their maximum diving depth was permanently reduced following the near-loss of Dechaineux when a pipe burst during a practice dive in February 2003.

 In 1998, the Royal Australian Navy became the fourth Navy in the world to permit women to serve on board submarines.
 The first female submariners began their training at the Submarine Training and Systems Centre in June 1998.

+Sometime in 2024 or early 2025, the Royal Australian Navy Submarine Service was officially renamed as the Submarine Force (SUBFOR).

 Today

-The Royal Australian Navy Submarine Force Element Group Headquarters, and all six of the Collins Class submarines, are at HMAS Stirling located on Garden Island, near Perth.
+The Royal Australian Navy Submarine Force Element Group Headquarters, and all six of the Collins-class submarines, are located at HMAS Stirling located on Garden Island, near Perth.
 The majority of the Navy's submarine support facilities are also located at HMAS Stirling, including the Submarine Escape Training Facility.
 The LR5 submersible, which is contracted to provide the RAN's submarine rescue capability, has been based at nearby Henderson, Western Australia since June 2009.

-Under current Royal Australian Navy doctrine, the Submarine Service has the following responsibilities:
+Under current Royal Australian Navy doctrine, the Submarine Force has the following responsibilities: